 The information below relates to Summer Quarter 2018.
-To be notified when details about Summer Quarter 2019 are available, sign up for email updates
+Details about Summer Quarter 2019 will be available in early February.
+To get the latest Summer Quarter news, sign up for email updates

 Intensive Science Courses

 UW Summer Quarter also offers special intensive science courses.
 These courses are often designed to meet specific prerequisites or academic requirements for further study.

 BIOL 240: Intensive Introductory Biology: Human Health Emphasis